Blixter/weather-module/REVISION.md

 -   Added new config files for testing.
 -   Updated view files to use sample apikeys for testing.
 -   Updated model and controllers to work when coordinate-variables are not set - for testing.
+-   Added test for newer PHP versions in travis-config.

 ## v1.0.4 (2019-12-02)